badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# You need to convert `"2:00"` to `pair 2 0` with a simple function.
-How would you do that?
+# We've got a BIG chunk of HTML in this `view` function.
+Why is that bad?
+How can we fix it?

 <!-- -------------------------------------------------------------------------